About this research

 The Nuffield Foundation, an independent charitable trust, is supporting us to undertake more research about these voluntary care arrangements in Scotland, formally known as ‘Section 25 arrangements’ (under Section 25 of the Children (Scotland) Act 1995).
 We hope that the project will help CELCIS and children’s services learn how to make things even better for children and families.

-Over the next two years (from April 2022 – March 2024), we're going to be speaking with children and young people, parents, social workers, and legal professionals to understand how voluntary care arrangements are used, understood and experienced and we’re looking for your help.
+Over the next two and a half years (from April 2022 – October 2024), we're going to be speaking with children and young people, parents, social workers, and legal professionals to understand how voluntary care arrangements are used, understood and experienced and we’re looking for your help.
 By listening to your views and experiences, this research will help to:

 - Ensure that children and families have a greater understanding of voluntary care arrangements and their rights